 Why You Might Need a Replacement Motor

-First off, why are you after a replacement in the first place?
+First off, why are you after a garage door motor replacement in the first place?
 There could be several reasons:

-- Your current motor is on the fritz and beyond repair.
+- Your current motor is faulty and beyond repair.

 - Advancements in technology might mean a newer, more efficient model is available.

-- You’ve remodeled your home and a more powerful motor is needed.
+- You’ve renovated your home and need a more powerful motor to handle your new motorised garage door.

-If you’re unsure about whether you need a repair or replacement, give your current motor a once-over first with the existing guide I’ve included at the end.
-It could save you a bit of dosh!
+If you’re unsure about whether you need a repair or replacement, give your current motor a once-over first with the existing guide we’ve included at the end.

 Key Considerations When Choosing a Replacement Motor